 - Parmesan.
 The cheesy, salty element that makes these meatballs taste extra scrumptious.

 - Breadcrumbs.
 Helps keep the meatballs moist.
 I used Italian-seasoned breadcrumbs because I love the extra flavor they add.
 (For another air fryer recipe with breadcrumbs, check out these tasty Air Fryer Mozzarella Sticks.)

 - Italian Seasoning.
 An easy way to incorporate an array of herbs and spices that give the recipe an Italian flair.

 - Spices.
 Onion powder and garlic powder help incorporate onion and garlic flavor without disrupting the meatball texture.

 - Red Pepper Flakes.
-While this is an optional addition, I think a little spice make the meatballs even tastier.
+While this is an optional addition, I think a little spice makes the meatballs even tastier.

-- Stir the Parmesan, breadcrumbs, herbs, and spices together in a bowl.
+- Stir the Parmesan, breadcrumbs, herbs, and spices together in a large bowl.

 - Add the turkey.
 Beat the egg, then add it to the bowl.
 Mix everything together.

 - Shape the mixture into 1 1/2-inch meatballs.
 Place them on a parchment-lined baking sheet.

 - Lay the meatballs in an air fryer basket coated with non-stick spray.